The Landguard Peninsula is located at the most southerly point of the town of Felixstowe in Suffolk.

 View Point - from Langer/Carr Road (just after passing the Suffolk Sands Caravan Park), turn left onto View Point Road.
 This road (with speed bumps) will take you down to the main car parks for the Fort, Museum, Viewing Area and Visitor Centre (View Point Cafe).

 By Ferry: The Harwich Harbour Foot and Bicycle Ferry runs from the John Bradfield Viewing Area at Felixstowe to Harwich and Shotley.
 It is the only public ferry service connecting Suffolk and Essex.
-The vessel runs daily from April to the end of October.
-Weekends and school holidays only in November and December.
-Evening River Cruises run on Fridays and Saturdays from June to September.
+The Harwich Harbour Foot and Bicycle Ferry is now closed until Spring 2022.
 Please visit the website for full timings and fares.
 It is advisable to buy tickets online in advance, or first come first served on board.
-The vessel carries a maximum of 58 passengers.
 The ferry will only operate in safe weather.
 01728 666329. www.harwichharbourferry.com